-Almost all indoor cannabis growers want bigger yields for less money.
+Almost all indoor growers want bigger yields for less money.
 The larger your production, the higher your profits.

 According to this article, we will introduce 5 simple ways for you to increase the yields.

 - Control the temperature &humidity

 1, Increase the light intensity